HazyResearch/correct-n-contrast/README.md

 # Code for Correct-N-Contrast: a Contrastive Approach forImproving Robustness to Spurious Correlations.

-This repository is the official implementation of Correct-N-Contrast: a Contrastive Approach forImproving Robustness to Spurious Correlations.
+This folder contains the code for our NeurIPS 2021 submission.

 ## Requirements